Anveshi: Release

 The movie trailer was released on 16 October 2023.
 The film was initially slated to release on 10 November 2023.
 The film was eventually released on 17 November 2023.

 Reception

 The film received mixed to negative reviews.

 Timesnownews gave 3/5 to the film and wrote, "Anveshi emerges as a promising addition to the mystery thriller genre, offering a unique blend of love, horror, and suspense."
-Zeenews gave 2.75/5 and wrote, "Although the director did not deviate from the plot, if the editor trimmed certain sections of the movie it would have been more gripping."
+Zee News gave 2.75/5 and wrote, "Although the director did not deviate from the plot, if the editor trimmed certain sections of the movie it would have been more gripping."